 “In 1950 my teacher went to the Mayo Clinic for crippling arthritis.
 She was 27 years old and spent six weeks at the clinic.
 The treatment was a miracle for her.

 She was given a formula to continue taking, which she shared with me for my mother.
 The jar of little black balls in her fridge changed my mother’s life.”

-We have been unable to find any scientific studies supporting this approach.
-The Mayo brothers’ arthritis remedy contained dried figs, raisins, olive oil, glycerin, senna, charcoal and slippery elm.
-These “black balls” may have had a laxative effect, especially since they contained senna, a stimulant laxative.
+We don’t have any information about whether or why this might help joint inflammation.
+In fact, we do not recommend it since the senna it contains is a harsh laxative unsuitable for regular use.
+These “black balls” probably had a laxative effect.
 The figs and raisins are rich in fiber, but there are no studies suggesting these ingredients have anti-inflammatory properties.
 If anything, this recipe seems more like a treatment for constipation than arthritis.

 If you are interested in grape-based remedies, you may wish to consult our Guide to Alternatives for Arthritis, which describes Certo in grape juice and golden raisins soaked in gin, two long-time favorites of People’s Pharmacy readers.